NgFEP/Ambot/README.md

 # AMBOT

 AMBOT is a scalable and robust Retrieval-Augmented Generation (RAG) system designed for the AMBER AI chatbot.
-It utilizes the AMBER manual and questions and answers from the AMBER mailing list.
+It leverages the AMBER manual and Q&A from the AMBER mailing list to provide accurate and context-aware responses.

 # Getting Started
 ## Dependencies
-- Python 3.11
+- **Python** 3.11
-- OS: Ubuntu 22.04.4 LTS
+- **OS** Ubuntu 22.04.4 LTS
-- pip 23.2.1
+- **pip** 23.2.1

 # Installation Instructions
 - Clone the Repository
 git clone https://github.com/NgFEP/Ambot.git

+cd Ambot

+pip install -r requirements.txt

+If you don't have a requirements.txt, manually install:

+pip install numpy faiss-cpu aiohttp PyPDF2 beautifulsoup4 ollama

+Set Up Directory Structure

+Create the necessary folders:

+mkdir -p embeddings